bmoar/flask-truss/README.md

 information about the command and arguments.

 ##Migrations
-Run `python manage.py db` and manage your schema sanely.
+Run `python manage.py db` and manage your database schemas sanely.
 See the [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/) docs and the [Alembic](https://alembic.readthedocs.org/en/latest/) docs.

 ##Celery
 Run `python manage.py worker` for a simple worker to consume off the queue.
+Read `manage.py` for additional options.

-##Admin interface
+##Admin Interface
 By default, navigate to `localhost:5000/admin`.
-See appname/appname/admin.py for how to add models.
+See `appname/appname/admin.py` for how to add models.

 ##Testing
 This project uses nose and unittest.
-Run all of the tests with `./nosetests.sh`, or specific tests with `./noseetests.sh appname/tests/unit/`.
+Run all of the tests with `./nosetests.sh`, or specific tests with `./nosetests.sh appname/tests/unit/`.
 Tests are split into unit and integration tests.
 Unit tests are self-contained and require no third party interactions.
 Integration tests rely on configuration, external services, flask, database, or any other services.
+By default, this command will run nosetests with coverage and cover-branches.

 ##Notes
 This boilerplate is by no means complete.
 I've included an example start of a blueprint, a user model, and a celery